gorkemgoknar/moviescriptcleaner/README.md

 Script to clean Movie scripts to get character lines Provided as is non-commercial use only.

+Used to clean movie scripts for persona based chatbot with GPT2, demo in https://www.metayazar.com

 Clean a script file to conversations.
 Note that first 20-30 lines may not be properly good in output As it learns from those lines where character lines really begin